bvandergiessen/definition-list/README.md

 :   with $T$ the half-life.
 ```

-Here, the final line is not part of the original definition list, which ends where the block formula starts; but it should still be displayed as a definition line:
+Here, the final line is not part of the original definition list, which ends where the block formula starts, but of a new definition list.

 ![Definition list output 2](doc/Output2.png)

-#### Lists in definitions
-A list (bulleted or numbered) immediately following a definition is indented to the level of the definition (which is normally a bit deeper than the standard list-item indentation).
+A list (bulleted or numbered) immediately following a definition is taken to be part of the definition.
+The list gets indented to the level of the definition (normally a bit deeper than the standard list-item indentation).
 Thus,

 ```
 radiative forcing